BugBias - Nudging consumers to overcome bias against insect-based foodstuff

 Insects could be a more sustainable substitute for meat.
 The project investigated the bias of consumers towards insect-based foods with VR 360° videos.
 Different factors of the choice architecture were modulated with nudges.

-- Additional departments School of Agricultural, Forest and Food Sciences
+- Additional schools School of Agricultural, Forest and Food Sciences

 - Institute Institute for Innovation and Strategic Entrepreneurship